mtraeger/classic_sidemenu/README.md

 * Enable / Disable this feature in user settings for every user individual
 * Change Color of sidebar in admin settings
+* Content Security Policy error (only) in Files-App: Menu-Icons disappearing on appeareance of files in Firefox